andrescosta/jobico-fn/README.md

 # Job Definition

-"Job Definition" provides a comprehensive specification within the Jobico framework, outlining how Events are validated, processed by a Job, and how the results are managed.
+"Job Definition" provides a comprehensive specification within the Jobico framework, outlining how Events are validated, and processed by a Job, and how the results are managed.
 Utilizing YAML for this purpose ensures a structured and human-readable format, allowing clear articulation of rules and conditions governing event validation, processing, and result management by Jobs.

 ### Anatomy of a Job Definition YAML:
 A Job Definition YAML file includes various attributes that define the job's characteristics: